How to Repair Windows 11?

-- Type exe /Online /Cleanup-image /Restorehealth (you can directly copy this command to Command Prompt and please note the space before each “/”) and press Enter.
+- Type DISM.exe /Online /Cleanup-image /Restorehealth (you can directly copy this command to Command Prompt and please note the space before each “/”) and press Enter.
 This step might run for a few minutes, but it should end within half an hour.

 - When you see a message saying The operation completed successfully, type sfc/scannow and press Enter.

 - When the scan process ends, you can see the message Verification 100% complete.
 Type exit to close Command Prompt.

 If your Windows 11 computer won’t start properly, it may boot into the Startup Repair interface.
 Then, you can use Startup Repair to repair Windows 11.
 This tool can scan your computer for issues like missing and damaged system files.

 Here is a guide on how to use this tool to fix Windows 11 boot issues:

 1. When seeing the Startup Repair interface, click Advanced options to continue.

 3. You can see the advanced options including Startup Repair, Startup Settings, Command Prompt, Uninstall Updates, UEFI Firmware Settings, and System Restore.
 If you click See more recovery options, you will see Start-up Settings.
 You can use these options to repair your Windows 11 computer.